astrzalka/smoother/README.md

 smoother includes example datasets stored in data-raw directory.
 Example dataset test3.txt is included in the app itself for easy testing.

+Data can be generated from ImageJ using a script file imagej\_get\_profile.ijm.
+This script will generate plot profiles of all present ROI for all channels and save the ROI to a zip file. txt files can be directly loaded into the smoother app.